Print Edition - 2017-08-15 | News

 Govt adopts one-door policy for relief distribution

-Aug 15, 2017-The government has adopted a one-door policy for distribution of relief materials in
+Aug 15, 2017-The government has adopted a one-door policy for distribution of relief materials inthe flood and landslide affected areas, imposing restrictions on non-governmental agencies and individuals from dispensing support without coordination with the authorities.

 The Natural Disaster and Rescue Committee (NDRC) led by Minister for Home Affairs Janardan Sharma has directed Chief Secretary Rajendra Kishor Chhetry and the concerned authorities to ensure that relief materials both in cash and kind are distributed under the supervision of the government authorities.